callmekofi/tensorflow-image-models/README.md

 ### Creating models

-To load pretrained models use
+To load pretrained models use:

 ```python
 import tfimm